Learn about small-cap stocks with eToro

 Target growth

-While this is something many investors try to do across a range of strategies, it can be especially important when looking at small-caps.
+While this is something that many investors try to do across a range of strategies, it can be especially important when looking at small-caps.
 The potential for growth is one of the biggest potential benefits of small-cap stocks.

 Put in the work

-But if you are willing to do your research — reading market news and analysis, staying up to date on small business news outlets and tracking company performance — you could put yourself in a better position to choose your next target.
+However, if you are willing to do your research — reading market news and analysis, staying up to date on small business news outlets and tracking company performance — you could put yourself in a better position to choose your next target.

 Follow the money

 Available cash and cash flow can be a good barometer for a small-cap company.
-It could mean they have a better chance to weather some storms and also might show they are in a good position to become cash positive sooner rather than later.
+It could mean that they have a better chance to weather some storms and also might show that they are in a good position to become cash positive sooner rather than later.

 How have small-caps performed historically?